Englewood, Chicago: History

 Before 1850, Englewood was an oak forest with much swampland.
 In 1852 several railroad lines crossed at what became known as Junction Grove, stimulating the beginning of what we know today as Englewood.
 The Union Stock Yard provided employment to early residents.
 In 1868 Henry B. Lewis, a wool merchant in the Loop and Board of Education member, suggested a new name from his association with Englewood, New Jersey.
 In 1865, Junction Grove was annexed to the Town of Lake and to Chicago in 1889.
 The World's Columbian Exposition at nearby Jackson Park in 1893 led to real estate speculation and expansion of the community.

 The Englewood community was largely defined by the Englewood Shopping Center at 63rd & Halsted, a large pedestrian mall.
 The City, social services, and mall management worked with community leaders and groups to integrate the mall with the community.
-The goal was to make the mall a vital part of the community, and a central part of everyday life.
 It was the site of numerous community events, parades, outdoor concerts, live radio broadcasts and the like.
-This was spearheaded by the Englewood Business Men's Association and its director, Richard Drew.
-Mr. Drew died in 1978, and with his passing the Association lost its community focus.
-The Center subsequently lost its major anchor tenants, including Sears Roebuck, and became a collection of smaller merchants.
+This was spearheaded by the Englewood Business Men's Association and its director, Richard Drew; after Drew's death in 1978 the Center lost its major anchor tenants, including Sears Roebuck, and became a collection of smaller merchants.

 In 1999, Mayor Richard M. Daley announced a $256 million revitalization plan for the area.
 The keystone of the program is the relocation of Kennedy–King College to the former site of the Englewood Shopping Center.
 Shortly thereafter the city began an aggressive buyout and relocation program for mall merchants.
 The campus includes the Washburne Culinary Institute.
 Groundbreaking for the new, 40 acre campus occurred on November 9, 2005, and it opened in 2007.

 Digital images of Englewood can be found in Explore Chicago Collections, a digital repository made available by Chicago Collections archives, libraries and other cultural institutions in the city.

-Englewood is also known as Chicago's murder capital, with more homicides being committed there than in any other neighborhood in the city.
-Almost daily shootings occur in Englewood, with an average of around 70 homicides per year.
+Englewood has a community parade every year, which is geared towards preparing its deserving youth for a new school year.
+The Englewood Back To School Parade is held annually every 3rd Saturday in August.
+The parade was founded by Willie Pittman, the first licensed Black plumber in the city, in 1961.